MicrosoftDocs/ai-builder/ai-builder-docs/category-classification-training-report.md

 # Category classification model training errors and warnings

-While training the category classification model, you might come across the messages in this article that may be reported by AI builder.
+While training the category classification model, you might come across the messages in this article that AI Builder might report.
 Messages are either *errors* or *warnings*.
 Each is represented by an icon.

 |Message |Icon  |
 |---------|---------|
 |Error   | ![Error icon](media/predict-icon-error.png "Error icon")        |
 |Warning | ![Warning icon](media/predict-icon-warn.png "Warning icon")

 When an error occurs, you can't continue until you resolve it.
-If the system doesn't know how to correct a problem, it will show you an error.
+If the system is unable to correct a problem, it will show you an error.

 Warnings are messages reported as informational.
 They don't stop you from proceeding.
 They warn you of possible performance issues when training the model.